 The Middle East was directly involved in World War I, and so it was affected by the war in all aspects of life.
 The most immediate impact was on young men: Turks, Kurds, Armenians, Arabs and others fought as part of the Ottoman army.
 They fought against Russian troops along the northeastern border of the empire and against Anzac (Australian, New Zealand) troops in the Turkish straits (the great battle of Gallipoli).
 They fought British troops - from Great Britain itself and the British commonwealth - along with troops from various parts of the empire (India, Africa), that massed in Egypt and campaigned throughout the Arab lands (Egypt, Palestine, Lebanon, Syria, Arabia, Iraq).
-Although the Ottomans won a number of important battles (such as Gallipoli), they also lost a lot of men.
-In addition to combat, all the forces fighting in the Middle East - on both sides - struggled with disease (spread by war) and scarcity of water and supplies.
-Ottoman commanders, fighting to protect their own territory, also had to contend with local administrative issues, such as an infestation of locusts in Palestine.
+The extent of Ottoman involvement - and success - in the war was very impressive.
+The so called "sick man of Europe" put up an incredible fight!